tdelphi1981/LumiX/tutorials/timetabling/step4_scaled_up/README.md

 After completing Step 4, you should understand:

+1. **True ORM Pattern**: Querying data on-demand scales efficiently to large problems - no need to pre-load into lists
-1. **Scalability**: LumiX handles realistic-sized problems efficiently with proper patterns
+2. **Scalability**: LumiX handles realistic-sized problems efficiently with proper patterns
-2. **Room Types**: Specialized resource constraints are straightforward to model
+3. **Room Types**: Specialized resource constraints are straightforward to model
-3. **Performance**: Caching is crucial when generating thousands of variables
+4. **Smart Caching**: Cache the right things (compatibility checks) not everything (data lists)
-4. **Goal Programming**: Scales well - can handle 100+ soft constraints
+5. **Goal Programming**: Scales well - can handle 100+ soft constraints
-5. **Production Ready**: This size (80 lectures, 15 teachers) is suitable for small-to-medium schools
+6. **Production Ready**: This size (80 lectures, 15 teachers) is suitable for small-to-medium schools

+**Most Important**: The same clean ORM pattern from Step 2 works efficiently at 16x scale in Step 4!

 ## Next Steps